microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-00.md

 ### Create a new workspace in Fabric

-If you are not familiar with Fabric workspaces, you should first read [Create a workspace](https://learn.microsoft.com/en-us/fabric/get-started/create-workspaces) on Learn.
-When creating your workspace, you may need set the workspace's' Fabric license.
+If you are not familiar with Fabric workspaces, read [Create a workspace](https://learn.microsoft.com/en-us/fabric/get-started/create-workspaces) on Learn.
+When creating your workspace, you may need to set the workspace's Fabric license.

 Expand Advanced Settings and select the appropriate license.
 If you are using a trial subscription, select the Trial license, or select the Fabric capacity you have been assigned by your administrator.